 I adapted a diagram for Jobcentre Plus over on Wikipedia for a presentation I’m giving for all of my teams this week.
 Because it faithfully represents how both organizational insiders and outsiders can feel right now.

-The first thing to note is that from the perspective of a longtimer in the organization, my arrival is a form of crisis.
-And they go from states 1 thru 4 … and either they head down route A. Or they head down route B.
+The first thing to note is that from the perspective of a longtimer in any organization where a newcomer-leader teleports aboard, their arrival is a form of crisis.
+And those longtimers within the organization go from states 1 thru 4 … and either they head down route A. Or they head down route B.

 Also, from the perspective of anyone who’s joined any organization from the outside, they’re either shocked by everything that is different than they expected and then find their way to a good norm.
-Or they never recover from matching what they thought they’d find to what they actually experience.
+OR they never recover from matching what they thought they’d find to what they actually experience and end up on route B themselves.
+Then it’s game over for them.

 What with the trend for US Employee engagement being on the average out of ten people: 3 people who are engaged, 5 people who are “just clocking in,” and 2 people who are actively disengaged, route B makes sense.
 It’s where 2 out of 10 people just end up.
 The rest might make it to route A, but then again they might just stay neutral and over time get “checked out” from the job.